Menu

 Our topic work will also flow through our wider curriculum as we explore:

-• In Science we'll hone our practical investigation skills - studying forces, magnets and electricity.
+• In Science we'll hone our practical investigation skills - focusing on rocks, soil and sand - as always, we'll be applying our learning outdoors.

 • Our maths learning this term covers the following topics: